 The Most Urbanized Nations

 Per United Nations criteria, a place with a population of 20,000 people or more is defined as an urban area.
 Relative urban population is then expressed as the percentage of total people of a country living within such places.
-Looking at the case of Bermuda since 2011, virtually the entire population, that is ~100%, is considered to live within an urban area.
-The same is true for the Cayman Islands, Hong Kong, Monaco, and Singapore.
+In the case of places such as Vatican City, Gibraltar, Nauru, Bermuda, Hong Kong, and Monaco, this means that 100% urbanization has been achieved.
 These are all small countries whose inhabited areas are more or less bounded by a single city or handful of cities.
 Besides these, there are other countries still with relative urban populations just less than 100%.
-A few examples of such countries include Kuwait (98.326), Qatar (99.159), Belgium (97.818), Malta (95.277), and the Virgin Islands (95.203).
+A few examples of such countries include Qatar (99.2), Kuwait (98.2), Belgium (97.9) and Malta (95.4).

 Changes in Urbanization Rates

-There are two reasons of such urbanization.
+There are two reasons behind high urbanization.
 First of all, there is natural growth of population in some countries, while the second reason is the rapid migration from nearby rural areas.
-Natural growth of a population is an indication of ideal environmental factors for fueling population growth.
+Natural growth of a population is an indication of the ideal environmental factors which fuel population growth.
 Either there is a lower birth mortality rate or death rate, which is why the population is increasing.
 Migration itself can be due to two factors: push factors and pull factors.
-Political instability is a major push factor, such as in the example of the present European refugee crisis, where Middle Eastern refugees are being ‘pushed’ out of their countries by insecurity within their home nations’ borders, especially in the case of Syria.
+Political instability is a major push factor, such as in the example of the present European refugee crisis, where Middle Eastern refugees are being "pushed" out of their countries by insecurity within their home nations’ borders, especially in the case of Syria.
 Other push factors include lack of economic opportunities in rural areas and low availability of requisite resources.

 Urban Sprawl and Assessment of Future Impacts